revel/revel.github.io/manual/testing.md

 The example code above shows a few things:

-* A test suite is any struct that embeds [`revel.TestSuite`](../docs/godoc/tests.html#TestSuite)
+* A test suite is any struct that embeds [`TestSuite`](https://godoc.org/github.com/revel/revel/testing#TestSuite)
 * `Before()` and `After()` are invoked before and after every test method, if present.
-* The `revel.TestSuite` provides helpers for issuing requests to your application and for asserting things about the response.
+* The [`TestSuite`](https://godoc.org/github.com/revel/revel/testing#TestSuite) provides helpers for issuing requests to your application and for asserting things about the response.
 * An assertion failure generates a panic, which is caught by the test harness.
-* Each test method must contain the case-sensitive prefix 'Test'
+* Each test method must contain the **case-sensitive** prefix 'Test'

 You may run this test in two ways: